 The benefit to holding individual securities is also through recognizing gains and losses.
 With mutual funds, there is typically an annual distribution that is not controlled by the investor.
 This can result in an unwanted tax burden, particularly if you buy a mutual fund near the end of the year.
 Funds may also have embedded gains from existing holdings.
 You may be inheriting a portion of this unrealized gain and the associated tax liability when you buy the mutual fund.

-With individual securities, there are no embedded gains.
+With individual securities, there are no embedded gains at the time of purchase.
 Taxable gains can be postponed to avoid an unwanted tax burden by deferring the sale of a security.
 Any losses can also be harvested to offset high taxable gains in a given year.
 By controlling the timing of purchases and sales, we can work with you to minimize tax impacts.

 ARE THERE ANY OTHER TAX OPPORTUNITIES?